 When Ronda Rousey strode out at the end of the women’s Royal Rumble – pointin’ and smilin’ – it seemed like the beginning of a new chapter.
 The ‘Women’s Revolution’, as it has been enthusiastically branded by WWE, is certainly at a crucial stage here – especially since we’re on the verge of the first all women’s pay-per-view, WWE Evolution.

 At the time, the introduction of Rousey generated widespread fear that she would be pushed as an unstoppable force, making the rest of the roster look weak and ineffective by comparison.
 Alexa Bliss has proven that to be false already.

 We see WWE give monster pushes all the time (just look at fellow former UFC Champion Brock Lesnar) but there’s a particular reason this one for Rousey was met with such opposition – before it had even happened!

-Should Rousey dominate all those who stand before her, her rise could be seen as discrediting all the women who made her arrival possible.
+The feelings of many were that should Rousey dominate all those who stand before her, her rise could be seen as discrediting all the women who made her arrival possible.
 There would be no revolution for Rousey to crash were it not for the work of the Four Horsewomen, Asuka, Natalya, and other fantastic talents in recent years – some of whom will unquestionably be remembered as some of the greatest women’s wrestlers of all time.

-While personally I don’t think Rousey’s introduction was too clear a harbinger of doom (at least she wasn’t in the Rumble itself, right?), I do understand people’s fears.
+While personally I don’t think Rousey’s introduction was too clear a harbinger of doom (at least she wasn’t in the Rumble itself, right?), I did understand people’s fears.
 WWE love a mainstream star, and Ronda certainly is that.